artefactory/choice-learn/docs/index.md

 Diverse examples are provided in the How-To section, give it a look !

-## Introduction - Discrete Choice Modelling
+## Introduction - Discrete Choice Modeling

 Discrete choice models aim at explaining or predicting choices over a set of alternatives.
 Well known use-cases include analyzing people's choice of mean of transport or products purchases in stores.

-If you are new to choice modelling, you can check this [resource](https://www.publichealth.columbia.edu/research/population-health-methods/discrete-choice-model-and-analysis).
+If you are new to choice modeling, you can check this [resource](https://www.publichealth.columbia.edu/research/population-health-methods/discrete-choice-model-and-analysis).
 Otherwise, you can also take a look at the [introductive example](notebooks/introduction/1_introductive_example.md).

 ## Installation